 When a virus is detected This field contains 2 options.
+"Pass" and "Block".
 By selecting "Block", the analyzed file will not be sent.
-By selecting "Pass", the antivirus will send the file in its original form.
-When the antivirus scan fails This option defines the behavior of the antivirus module if the analysis of the file it is scanning fails.
-Example The file could not be scanned as it has been locked.
+By selecting Pass, the antivirus will send the file event it has been found to be infected.
+When the antivirus scan fails The option Pass without scanning defines the behavior of the antivirus module if the analysis of the file it is scanning fails.
 If Block has been specified, the file being scanned will not be sent.
-If Pass without scanning has been specified, the file being scanned will be sent without being checked.
-When data collection fails This option defines the behavior of the antivirus module when certain events occur.
-It is possible to Block traffic when information retrieval fails, or Pass without scanning .
+When data collection fails If Pass without scanning has been specified, the file being scanned will be sent.
+This option defines the behavior of the antivirus module when certain events occur.
+Examples: If the hard disk has reached its capacity, information will not be downloaded.
+The maximum size that the file can reach for the antivirus scan is restricted (1000KB).